 Straight biographies of particularly famous scientists, like Marie Curie (or anything about Marie Curie).

-Reported news stories.
+Breaking science news stories.
 Profiles or interviews may work but they should have a clear connection to LS themes of science, gender, and history.

 Pitches for recurring columns.